Z-MS/z-ms.github.io/src/pages/blog/my-first-code.md

 ---
 layout: "../../layouts/BlogPost.astro"
 title: "My First (Real) Code"
-publishDate: "Dec 28 2023"
+publishDate: "Jun 28 2024"
 ---
 I can't remember the first lines of code I wrote.
 But I do remember the first real project I worked on.

-It was in late 2013, and my cousin, Hamid Abdulmalik Alhassan, a veteran programmer, gave me a task: Create a program to solve Quadratic equations in HTML.
+It was late 2013, and my cousin, Hamid Abdulmalik Alhassan, (a veteran software developer), gave me a task: Create a program to solve Quadratic equations in HTML.
 And yes, he deliberately said HTML to see how I would handle the challenge.
-Alhamdulillah, after some research, I realised that the only way I could build the equation solver was using JavaScript (for the logic), and HTML (for the UI).
+Alhamdulillah, after some research, I realised that the only way I could build the equation solver was to use JavaScript for the logic, and HTML for the user interface.

 After learning the basic JavaScript I needed, and a lot of research, I got the first working version out:
 ![Original quadratic equation solver in action](../../assets/my-first-code/Equation_solver_original.gif)